-But if we don't retaliate to aggressions against us then it might be construed as our weakness , & lead to repetitions of similar episodes.
-If vengeance breeds negativity then negligence damages our self esteem & social standing.
-Hence we cannot ignore major transgressions against us.
-But our reaction should be such that we convey our message without losing our composure.
-One way would be to accost our opponent & let him know in measured tones that we are aware of what he has done & it should not be repeated .A straight dialogue will have four-fold benefits---
+On the other hand if we don't retaliate to aggression against us then it can be construed as our weakness , & lead to repetition of similar episodes.
+If vengeance breeds negativity then quiet surrender damages our self esteem & social standing.We cannot ignore blatant transgressions against us.It is necessary to accost the culprit & say in measured tones that what he has done should not be repeated .A straight dialogue will have four-fold benefits---

 A)It will release our pent-up feelings

 B)It will warn our adversary to desist in future

 C)It will save our prestige from taking a nose-dive